sectsect/wp-instagram-json/README.md

 ```

 Now, you can get the URL with javascript variable `wp_ig_json.json_url`.
-:pushpin: If S3 Upload is enabled, this URL is automatically replaced.
+:pushpin: If S3 Upload is enabled, this URL is automatically replaced to URL for S3.

 ## Saved Object Structure
 ```json